notauthorisedxd/Pysilon-Decompile/README.md

 ```

 A tool to extract Discord tokens from `.exe` files which are made with the malware Pysilon.
-Pysilon can be found at this link https://github.com/mategol/PySilon-malware
+Pysilon can be found at this link https://github.com/mategol/PySilon-malware \n \n